 Prior to Starting

 We encourage you to come in with your child for regular visits prior to your child’s first day especially in the two weeks prior.
-We recommend approximately three to six visits to ensure your child becomes familiar with their new environment and their key teacher.
-Your child will be introduced to their key teacher and they will discuss their routines with you.
-Your child’s key teacher will discuss times with you to bring your child in for visits.
+We recommend a minimum of 3x 1 hour visits to ensure your child becomes familiar with their new environment and their key teacher.
+If your child will be in our infant & toddler room they will be allocated a key caregiver.

 Please name all of your child’s belongings including clothing, hats, shoes and comfort items for sleeping.